History

 It became necessary then only to increase the length of

-bay bottom, and fill the upper iron caisson periodically
+the bay bottom, and fill the upper iron caisson

 Eight men worked eight hour shifts around the clock